joshgowdyprog/joshgowdyprog/README.md

 I have since worked on a handful of projects in the energy sector involving:

-* modelling GB electicity networks with graph-theoretic, linear optimisation solutions
+* modelling power flow on GB electicity networks (uses graph-theoretic, linear optimisation methods)
-* computer vision (deep) learning algorithms for optical character recognition of large, technical engineering diagrams
+* building a bespoke computer vision (deep) learning model for optical character recognition and clustering of information within old engineering diagrams

 This repo contains some additional personal and professional projects of mine.
-Some highlights:
+Some highlights are:

 * Bayasian modelling and inference with supernova data including Monte Carlo Markov Chains
 * Forecasting and trading GB day-ahead energy markets with machine learning (Logistic and XGBoost)